mknichel/javascript-errors/README.md

     at evalError (http://mknichel.github.io/javascript-errors/javascript-errors.js:137:3)
 ```

-In IE11, this would look like:
+In MS Edge and IE11, this would look like:

 ```
 Error from eval